Josh Bell (third baseman)

 Joshua Lee Bell (born November 13, 1986) is an American former professional baseball player.
-A third baseman, Bell played in Major League Baseball (MLB) for the Baltimore Orioles and Arizona Diamondbacks from 2010 to 2012 and in the KBO League for the LG Twins in 2014.
+A third baseman, Bell played in Major League Baseball (MLB) for the Baltimore Orioles and Arizona Diamondbacks from 2010 to 2012, and in the KBO League for the LG Twins in 2014.

 Career

 Los Angeles Dodgers

-Bell was drafted by the Los Angeles Dodgers in the 4th round of the 2005 Major League Baseball draft out of Santaluces High School in Florida.
-After spending a year with the Gulf Coast Dodgers, he spent 2006 with the Ogden Raptors, where he batted .308 and was selected to the Pioneer League Post-Season All-Star team after he was third in the league in home runs, fourth in extra-base hits and fifth in RBIs.
-He split 2007 between the Great Lakes Loons and Inland Empire 66ers of San Bernardino.
+Bell was drafted by the Los Angeles Dodgers in the fourth round of the 2005 Major League Baseball draft out of Santaluces High School in Lantana, Florida.
+After spending the rest of that year with the Gulf Coast Dodgers, he spent 2006 with the Ogden Raptors, where he batted .308 and was selected to the Pioneer League Post-Season All-Star team after he was third in the league in home runs, fourth in extra-base hits and fifth in RBIs.
+He split 2007 between the Great Lakes Loons and Inland Empire 66ers.

 Bell began 2008 with Inland Empire and played in 51 games for them before missing the rest of the season after undergoing preventive knee surgery in June.
 In 2009, he was promoted to the Double-A Chattanooga Lookouts where he was selected to the mid-season Southern League All-Star team.
 In the All-Star game, Bell was 2 for 4 with a homer and 2 RBIs and was voted the All-Star Game Most Valuable Player.

 Baltimore Orioles

-On July 30, 2009, he was traded to the Baltimore Orioles (along with Chattanooga teammate Steve Johnson) in exchange for relief pitcher George Sherrill.
+On July 30, 2009, Bell and Chattanooga teammate Steve Johnson was traded to the Baltimore Orioles for relief pitcher George Sherrill.

-On July 1, 2010, he was called up to replace Luke Scott, who hurt his left hamstring rounding the bases after a home run.
-Upon the trade of Miguel Tejada to the San Diego Padres on July 29, 2010, Bell took over the starting third basemen duties for the remainder of the 2010 season.
+On July 1, 2010, Bell was called up to replace Luke Scott, who hurt his left hamstring rounding the bases after a home run.
+After Baltimore traded Miguel Tejada to the San Diego Padres on July 29, Bell became the starting third basemen for the remainder of the 2010 season.
 In the spring of 2011, Bell was optioned to the Orioles Triple-A team in Norfolk.

-On April 17, 2012. the Orioles designated Bell for assignment in a move that would make room for catcher Luis Exposito on the 40-man roster.
+On April 17, 2012. the Orioles designated Bell for assignment to make room for catcher Luis Exposito on the 40-man roster.

 Arizona Diamondbacks

-Bell was traded by the Orioles to the Arizona Diamondbacks for a player to be named later (PTBNL) or cash on April 21, 2012.
-Upon his acquisition, Bell was assigned to Triple A Reno and was recalled to the Diamondbacks on May 21 when Cody Ransom was designated for assignment by the team.
+Bell was traded to the Arizona Diamondbacks for a player to be named later (PTBNL) or cash on April 21, 2012.
+Upon his acquisition, Bell was assigned to Triple-A Reno and was recalled to the Diamondbacks on May 21 when Cody Ransom was designated for assignment.
 The teams later agreed on Mike Belfiore as the PTBNL.

 After hitting just .173 in 52 at-bats with a .501 OPS, Bell was outrighted off the Diamondbacks' 40-man roster at the conclusion of the season.
 He refused the assignment, however, and elected free agency.

 Chicago White Sox

-On January 10, 2013, Bell signed a minor league contract with the Chicago White Sox and was optioned to the Sox' AAA affiliate in Charlotte.
-On May 7 the White Sox released him.
-Through 55 at-bats, Bell hit .273/.310/.345.
+On January 10, 2013, Bell signed a minor league contract with the Chicago White Sox.
+He made 15 appearances for the Triple-A Charlotte Knights, hitting .273/.310/.345 with four RBI over 55 at-bats.
+On May 7, Bell was released by the White Sox organization.